 Also, a 2015 study found that cat's claw influences enzyme activity associated with arthritis.
 A more recent 2019 study found that although U. tomentosa is probably safe, it did not have anti-inflammatory activity.

 Cat's claw appears safe when a person takes it in small quantities.
-However, the National Center for Complementary and Integrative Health advise that women who are pregnant should avoid taking cat's claw.
+However, the

 Oil distilled from eucalyptus leaves has antibacterial, antiviral, and anti-inflammatory properties.
 The flavonoids and tannins in eucalyptus leaves have antioxidant properties that may help reduce inflammation and pain.